 Remember what Paracellus said, “The art of healing comes from nature and not from the physician.
 Therefore the physician must start from nature with an open mind.”

 The effect of the multiple remedies may not be necessarily the sum total of the effects of the individual remedies, but rather a combination function as a single remedy .
 At any given time, only a single remedy (one remedy at a time) can be the exact similar to the presenting disease condition of the patient.
-A single remedy known as Genetic constitutional similimum is chosen/selected/matched on the basis of its patho-genetic similarity to the patient’s disease condition, his constitution, and wholistic approach (totality of the symptoms which includes physical, mental, and emotional aspects/symptoms) which treats different complaints of the same person.As the patient progress, there might be a change in presenting symptoms (new set of symptoms).
+A single remedy known as Genetic constitutional similimum is chosen/selected/matched on the basis of its patho-genetic similarity to the patient’s disease condition, his constitution, and wholistic approach (totality or essence of the symptoms which includes physical, mental, and emotional aspects/symptoms) which treats different complaints of the same person.As the patient progress, there might be a change in presenting symptoms (new set of symptoms).
 So there might be a call for a change in medicine/potency.

 Dr. Hahnemann in 1813 in his essay entitled ‘Spirit of the Homoeopathic Doctrine of medicine’ said Man is a “biological whole”.
 No single part by itself represents the human being nor can manifest itself independently [from the others] .